Special relativity: Time dilation

 Whenever one hears a statement to the effect that "moving clocks run slow", one should envision an inertial reference frame thickly populated with identical, synchronized clocks.
 As a moving clock travels through this array, its reading at any particular point is compared with a stationary clock at the same point.

-The measurements that we would get if we actually looked at a moving clock would, in general, not at all be the same thing, because the time that we would see would be delayed by the finite speed of light, i.e. the times that we see would be distorted by the Doppler effect.
+The measurements obtained from direct observation of a moving clock would be delayed by the finite speed of light, i.e. the times seen would be distorted by the Doppler effect.
 Measurements of relativistic effects must always be understood as having been made after finite speed-of-light effects have been factored out.